 CREATING A PHYSIOTHERAPY SPACE

 The operation was step one towards Harvey being able to lead a normal life.
-To help HArvey develop his leg muscles and co-ordination he undergoes specialised physiotherapy sessions.
-To help this process Nick, Harvey’s dad, wanted to convert their garage into a physiotherapy room.
+To help Harvey develop his leg muscles and co-ordination he undergoes specialised physiotherapy sessions.
+Nick, Harvey’s dad, wanted to convert their garage into a physiotherapy room to assist this process.
 After phoning several local companies Nick spoke to local building firm Solent Builders who kindly agreed to do the conversion free of charge.
 Below are a couple of images of the conversion process.

 His weekly physical training and physiotherapy program are developed by Katie Worley from Hobbs Rehabilitation, personal trainer Steve Gale from Force Fitness and Mike Poole from mpfitness.
 It was during a conversion with Nick that I learned that one of Harveys physios, Mike Poole, suggested climbing would help with strengthening his legs and being a keen climber this caught my attention.
 The initial idea was to put some holds onto some plaster board which I quickly advised against and suggested building a proper frame based plywood wall that would be able to take his weight as he grew making it safe for him to use.

 So, with the help of several friends we set about making this wall a reality.

 The main cost in building a climbing wall comes with the wood, the climbing holds and the mating.
 The guys from Solent Builders kindly donated the wood for the build.
 The climbing holds were donated by Core Climbing, Entreprise Climbing Walls, Pumped Holds, Custom Holds and Three Balls.
 The safety mating was donated by Vitafoam.
 Without the help of these companies building Harvey a climbing wall would have been substantially more difficult.
 Laurie from LP Double Glazing provided invaluable help and expertise building the wall free of charge.